 2. Discovery Channel’s Daily Planet Show

 Last year, during my training leading up to the 2017 Silver Skate Festival, I was contacted by a producer from Discovery Channel and was asked about doing a segment for Daily Planet on my training and record attempts.
 This added a new element and focus to my training for sure but this was an incredible opportunity to tell my story, have quality footage of my record attempts and bring more awareness about frisbee and frisbee on ice.
-Although the segment aired on Discovery Channel, it still hasn’t been publicly posted.
-You can watch the segment below although it’s currently unlisted on Youtube.

 3. Canine MTA World Record with Davy Whippet